 Summer virtual internship opportunity for STEM or education majors interested in gaining leadership and hands on laboratory experience.
 Near-peer mentors (NPMs) have the chance to work with U.S. Army scientists and engineers, earn a competitive stipend, develop career network connections and help to inspire the next generation of STEM professionals.
 NPMs must be US citizens and either rising high school juniors or seniors, or currently enrolled in college.
 They will receive a competitive stipend based on completed semester hours and experience.

-Select Apply Today for program descriptions, dates and the NPM/RT application portal.
-Applications are open thru April 3, 2023.
+Select Apply Today for program descriptions, dates and the NPM/T application portal.
+Applications are open thru March 31, 2024.

 Interested in This Program?